rcalix1/ProbabilityDensityFunctionsFromNeuralNets/experiments/2023/april2023/README.md

 ## Details of the analysis

-For more detailes of the analysis, go here:
+For more details of the analysis, go here:

 https://github.com/rcalix1/ProbabilityDensityFunctionsFromNeuralNets/tree/main/experiments/2023/april2023